Contact the ADC Legal Department to report your incident and consult with an attorney.

 Read this ADC Advisory Statement to protect yourself from potential attacks.

-Housing discrimination based on your race, color, national origin, religion, sex, family status, or disability is illegal by federal law.
-If you have been trying to buy or rent a home or apartment and you believe your rights have been violated, you can file a fair housing complaint.
+Housing discrimination based on your race, color, national origin, religion, sex, family status, or disability is illegal under the Fair Housing Act (FHA).
+If you have been trying to buy or rent a home or apartment and you believe your rights have been violated under FHA, file a complaint with ADC. you can file a fair housing complaint.

 Have you experienced discrimination at school?